wooline/react-coat/docs/en.md

 We can simply think that:In Redux, store.dispatch(action) can trigger a registered reducer, which seems to be an observer mode.
 Extending to the above concept of effect, effect is also an observer.An action is dispatched, which may trigger multiple observers to be executed.
 They may be reducer or effect.
 So reducer and effect are collectively called: **ActionHandler**

-- If a group of actionHandlers are subscribe to an action at the same time, what is their execution order?
+- If a group of actionHandlers are listening to an action at the same time, what is their execution order?

   Answer: When an action is dispatched, all reducers are executed first, and they are executed synchronously in turn.
 After all reducer have been executed, all effect execution will begin.

 - I want to wait for this set of actionHandlers to complete the execution, then the next step, but the effect is asynchronous, how do I know that all the effects have been processed?

   Answer: The framework improves the store.dispatch method.
-If has any effect subscribe to this action, it will return a Promise, so you can use await store.dispatch({type: search"}) to wait for all effect processing to complete.
+If has any effect listening to this action, it will return a Promise, so you can use await store.dispatch({type: search"}) to wait for all effect processing to complete.

 ### Module